fac/TIL/mysql/innodb-lock-monitor.md

 # InnoDB Lock Monitor

-The output of `SHOW ENGINE INNODB STATUS \G` is useful but doesn't always cut it when you dealing with gnarly deadlock issues for instance.
+The output of `SHOW ENGINE INNODB STATUS \G` is useful but doesn't always cut it when you're dealing with gnarly deadlock issues for instance.

 ## Big hairy warning